Search and Rescue scours canyon for missing man

-Park County Search and Rescue engaged an emergency operation for a man who went missing on Saturday night in the Shoshone Canyon.
+Park County Search and Rescue is still searching for a Cody man who went missing Saturday night in the Shoshone Canyon.

-SAR spent Sunday looking for the man, but it has not been confirmed whether or not he has been found.

-SAR staff said he had been walking his dogs by never returned home.
+On Sunday, the Park County Sheriff’s Office received a report that Michael Alan Shotts, a 50-year-old male known to be in the area of Hayden Arch Bridge around 7:30 p.m.
+Saturday with his two dogs, had not returned home.

+SAR spent Sunday looking for Shotts.
+Responders immediately found his truck and two dogs.
+The dogs were wandering outside the truck.

+Shotts was last seen wearing a blue shirt, blue jeans and a yellow ball cap.
+He was was driving a gray 2009 GMC Sierra with a Veteran’s Air Force plate displaying the number “329.”

+Around 7:55 p.m.
+Saturday night, Shotts posted on Facebook, stating he was in the canyon, and asked his friends about a type of snake he found.

-Rescue workers searched in the Shoshone River and from overhead by aircraft, fully engaged by 9 a.m.
-They also searched the northern hillside of the canyon for the man.
+Rescue workers searched around the Shoshone River and were fully engaged by 9 a.m.
+They also searched the northern hillside of the canyon for Shotts.

-As of 3 p.m.
-Sunday did not appear that the man had been found.
-Rescue workers searched water and land in the canyon
+The Park County Sheriff’s Office is asking for any information about Shotts’ last known whereabouts.
+Anyone who can provide an idea to his direction of travel or his last known location is asked to call Park County Dispatch at (307) 527-8700 or (307) 754-8700.

 (0) comments